dappnode/DAppNodePackage-ssv-generic/README.md

   - This service communicates with the SSV network to securely create and manage the validator keys.
 Configuration files for DKG are stored in `/data/dkg/config` and logs in `/data/dkg/logs`.

-  - The DKG service uses port `14515` for the Holesky testnet and `14516` for the mainnet.
+  - The DKG service uses port `14515` for Holesky testnet, `14514`for Hoodi testnet and `14516` for the mainnet.

 ### Configuration